Popmotion/popmotion/.github/ISSUE_TEMPLATE/bug-report.md

 ---

+## Ensuring you're using the latest version
+CodeSandbox examples might not always be using the latest version of Pose.

 ## Add the package name to bug title
 For instance, if this is a bug in Popmotion, write "Popmotion: Name of bug"